furtadorebeca/rebeca/index.md

 ## Workflows
 These are screenshots of 2 workflows: a word analyzer and a news feed analyzer.
+These workfloes were created in Make.com and the key components are ChatGPT and Google Docs.

 ### Word Analyzer
 The word analyzer gets the information entered in a JotForm form: job posting information and candidate resume.
 It gets this information analyzed by ChatGPT using pre-determined keywords. <br>